 CEC recently merged with the Melillo Center for Mental Health in Glen Cove, a health center with over 40 years of experience serving the community in the heart of Glen Cove.
 Renamed CEC at Glen Cove, our Health Care Bethpage will continue to provide supports that include mental health clinic, outpatient chemical dependency outpatient services, assertive community treatment (ACT), supervised community residences, supported housing and respite housing.

 Health Care Bethpage

 The CEC Health Center, Health Care Bethpage, is licensed by the NYS Department of Health, the NYS Office of Mental Health and the NYS Office of Addiction Services and Supports and is supported by Nassau County Department of Human Services.

 Common Conditions Treated By A Neurologist

 Neurologists are specialized physicians that can diagnose and treat issues involving your brain and nervous system.
-As a multidisciplinary healthcare facility, the Charles Evans Center recognizes the importance of having a trained neurologist as a member of our team.
+As a multidisciplinary healthcare facility, the CEC Health Center recognizes the importance of having a trained neurologist as a member of our team.
 Issues with the brain and nervous system can be difficult to manage for some patients, but you won’t have to do it alone.
 To learn more about the Health Care Bethpage common conditions that can be treated by a neurologist, please visit our website or contact us for more information.